scorpiofishingicecoffee/RubyCLIApi/README.md

 -Open your Ruby Command Prompt Bash

--Type the following to you Ruby Command Prompt Bash:
+-Type the following to your Command Prompt:

 -Cd Downloads